manavmody/weather-api/README.md

 # weather-api
 This webiste shows the current weather forecast of the city/place which will be entered in the textbox.

-The weather data and info is retrieved from the site: https://openweathermap.org using its API key.Postman services were also used in this
+The weather data and info is retrieved from the site: https://openweathermap.org using its API key.Postman services were also used for the implementation.

 The data shows the temperature and a symbol representing the weather of that particular area.